michelle95n/MovieRecommendation/README.md

 Again it can be seen how the sentiment is distributed around the neutral 5, though with a slightly higher spreading.
 This is a bit surprising, since it would be easy to think that a user tag would be more prone into being negative or positive.
 The reason for these results could be because of the tags only being a few words, making the sentiment of the tags more general.

+As for the plot descriptions, the tags have been divided into negative and positive tags in each genre, which will be visualized in the next step to see if there is a tendency in the tags, and to see if negative plot descriptions will agree with negative tags and vice versa.

-Next step is to visualize these results, and see if the plot description and the tags also uses the same words when describing the genre.
+Next step therefore is to visualize these results, and see if the plot description and the tags also uses the same words when describing the genre, both in general but also when considering negative and positive plot descriptions and tags.
 This is done by the use of wordclouds.

 ## Wordclouds